 Don’t block driveways

 In retrospect, we should have also put our “Tune to 91.3FM” message on them as well but we didn’t think about it at the time.
 However, we have some vinyl letter/number stickers that are fairly large so we put that information on as well.
-We may also add another backlit “Tune to” Info Sign on the east edge of our property so it is easier for people to see as they drive in and they won’t be as likely to stop right in front of the snowmen as they tune to the radio station.
+We also added another backlit “Tune to” Info Sign on the east edge of our property so it is easier for people to see as they drive in and they won’t be as likely to stop right in front of the snowmen as they tune to the radio station.

 We purchased the signs from bannersonthecheap.com and are very pleased with their quality.
 For the three signs, including the plastic tabs for attaching them (cheap version of a grommet) and shipping, they we just under $30 each (there was a promotional offer running at the time).
 The PVC for the frames adds about another $15 to each sign and the lights were about $10.

 The signs are illuminated by inexpensive spotlights we got at Home Depot.
 For the signs on the edge of our property and in one neighbor’s yard, we have powered lights.
 One is connected to the same relay as our Info Sign and the other runs off a cheap Christmas light timer we picked up at Walmart.
-For the sign at the entrance of the neighborhood, we have a solar powered light to illuminate it.
-In general, the solar light is pretty dim, but it is enough light to help people see the sign, especially since their car headlights will also illuminate the signs as they drive into the neighborhood.
+For the sign at the entrance of the neighborhood, we have 2 solar powered lights to illuminate it.
+In general, the solar light is pretty dim, but it is enough to help people see the sign, especially since their car headlights will also illuminate the signs as they drive into the neighborhood.